davesnx/query-json/README.md

 ## Purpose

-It was created with mostly two reasons, learning and having fun.
+It was created with mostly two reasons in mind, learning and having fun

-- **Learn how to write a Programming Language with the OCaml stack** using `menhir` and `sedlex` with great error messages.
+- **Learn how to write a programming language with the OCaml stack** using `menhir`, `sedlex` and friends and try to make great error messages.
-- **Create a CLI tool in Reason Native** and being able to distribute it as a binary (for performance) and as a JavaScript library (for portability).
+- **Create a CLI tool in OCaml** and being able to distribute it to twoo different platforms: as a binary (for performance) and as a JavaScript library (for portability).

-## It brings
+## What it brings

 - **Great Performance**: Fast, small footprint and minimum runtime.
 Check [Performance section](#Performance) for a longer explanation, but it can be 2x to 5x faster than jq.
 - **Delightful errors**: